 In recognition of the broad range of transactions potentially implicated by the Anti-Kickback Statute, certain types of arrangements are excluded from prohibitions in the statute.
 Additionally, the HHS Office of Inspector General (OIG) has been given authority to adopt “safe harbors” to protect specifically identified business and financial arrangements from criminal and civil prosecution, provided they fall within parameters designed to minimize the risk for potential corruption.
 Transactions not specifically excluded or granted safe harbor protection are not per se violations of the Anti-Kickback Statute and have to be evaluated on a case-by-case basis to determine compliance.
 It is important to keep in mind that if any purpose of the transaction – even if it’s a secondary purpose — is to induce referrals, it may constitute a violation of the Anti-Kickback Statute.
 Thus, a compliance review should be a regular part of any contract negotiation between persons in a position to refer in the healthcare industry.

-In addition to the federal AKS, the state of Florida has its own version of the AKS which has to be considered.
-Unlike the federal AKS which, only applies to federal health care programs, the Florida statutes apply to all payers, even self-pay.
-Thus, the Florida statute has a broader reach.
-Also, the Florida version of the AKS has somewhat different exceptions than the federal AKS.
+In addition to the federal AKS, the state of Florida has its own broader version of the AKS which has to be considered when evaluating arrangements, which is known as the Florida Patient Brokering Act, § 817.505, Fla.
+Stat.
+Unlike the federal AKS, which only applies to federal healthcare programs, the Florida statutes apply to all payers, even self-pay.
+Thus, the Florida statute has a broader reach and is likewise a criminal statute.

-In addition to the federal Stark law, the state of Florida also has a statute that prohibits physician self-referrals.
+In addition to the federal Stark law, the state of Florida also has a statute that prohibits physician self-referrals, § 456.053, Fla.
+Stat.
 Like the Florida version of the AKS, the Florida physician self-referral statute applies to all payers.
 The Florida physician self-referral statute has its own list of exceptions, which in important respects, differ from the Stark exceptions.
 Thus, both statutes have to be considered when evaluating a potential self-referral scenario.

-In this ever challenging regulatory and enforcement environment, Nicholson & Eastin, LLP provides compliance reviews to health care providers regarding their existing and proposed arrangements, and identify potential risk areas and compliance concerns.
+In this ever-challenging regulatory and enforcement environment, Nicholson & Eastin, LLP provides compliance reviews to healthcare providers regarding their existing and proposed arrangements and identifies potential risk areas and compliance concerns.
 We specifically review arrangements to determine their appropriateness under the Federal Anti-Kickback Statute, Stark Law, the Florida Patient Brokering Act, the Florida physician self-referral law, and other related legal authorities.

-Please do not hesitate to contact us for a consultation to assess whether any of your existing or proposed arrangement are compliant.
+Please do not hesitate to contact us by filling out the form below.
+We will schedule a consultation to assess whether any of your existing or proposed arrangements are compliant.